Edit

 Deployment model Single global instance Per-region instances

-Backend scope Any public endpoint (Azure or external), and selected Private Link endpoints Any public endpoint (Azure or external), private IP addresses, and Kubernetes pods in virtual network
+Backend scope Any public endpoint (Azure or external), and selected Private Link endpoints Any public endpoint (Azure or external), private IP addresses, and Kubernetes pods in a virtual network

 Content edge caching Yes No